CarolinaSantana/coreos-vagrant/README.md

     export DOCKER_HOST=tcp://localhost:2375

-# CoreOS Vagrant deploying sample app Ruby Application
+# CoreOS Vagrant deploying sample app Ruby Application in VirtualBox and VMware

 Apply the use of the containers oriented operating system CoreOS creating systemd service units responsible for performing the necessary tasks for the correct operation of the Docker containers in which the application is divided.
 In this way, the main idea is deploy the next structure, manually and automatically:

 ![alt tag](https://github.com/carmelocuenca/csantana_project/blob/master/tfm_doc/images/figures/coreosdiagram.png?raw=true)

-First of all you have to copy the *user-data* and *config.rb* files:
+First of all you have to copy the *config.rb* file:

     cd coreos-vagrant
-    cp user-data.sampleapp.sample user-data
     cp config.rb.sample config.rb

 ## Manual deploy